JScott/cardboard-controls/README.md

 # What's added?

-In addition to everything from Google's impressive SDK, you get better interactions to improve the experience for developers and players alike.

-## Discrete Magnet Control

 Google's SDK only has one hook into the magnet: `bool CardboardTriggered`.
 It's available for one frame that you have to waste cycles polling for.

-Now you can utilize C# methods and delegates to expose:
+Instead of limiting yourself to that, you can now utilize C# methods and delegates for:

 - Magnet down
 - Magnet up